Kollwitzplatz

 Can I buy tickets online?

-There are no tickets required for entry to Kollwitzplatz, but check the official website for any special events that may have ticketed components.
+There are no tickets required to access Kollwitzplatz, but check the official website for any events that may have fees associated with them.

 Are there restrooms and cafes?